-The size of experimental containers consisted of plastic box was 30 cm in length, 16 cm in breadth and 5 cm in height (horizontal cross-sectional area 1/2100 a) for making microcosm (Fig. 4).
-The experiments were conducted for 62 days with room temperature maintained between 10 to 15 °C (Fig. 5).
+The size of experimental containers consisted of plastic box was 30 cm in length, 16 cm in breadth and 5 cm in height (horizontal cross-sectional area 1/2100 a) for making similar conditions as the field (Fig. 4).
+The experiments were conducted for 62 days at room temperature maintained between 10 to 15°C in the laboratory (Fig. 5).

-Fig. 4 Schematic diagram of experimental box
+Fig. 4 Schematic diagram of experimental containers

-Fig. 5 Column experiment in laboratory condition
+Fig. 5 Experimental containers set in laboratory

-The sieved soil was placed in the container and litter and earthworms were added.
+The sieved soil was placed in the containers and litter and earthworms were added.
 Soil and litter were mixed thoroughly.
 The patterns of soil organic matter content were set into three groups of no added litter of 0% added litter, 5% added litter and 15% added litter.
 Each group had 5 subgroups of 0, 1, 3, 5 and 10 numbers of earthworms.
 For 0% added litter group, the five microcosm treatments were named from A1 to A5.
 Likewise, for 5% added litter group, B1 to B5, for 10% added litter group, C1 to C5, respectively (Table 1).
 Moisture content for each treatment was tested by using gravimetric method and maintained at 50-60% with regular checking.